 But is it?

-Let’s go over some of the need-to-know facts about weight gainers in this review so you can make an informed decision if they are right for you.
+In this review, let’s go over some of the need-to-know facts about weight gainers so that you can make an informed buying decision that's right for you.

 Let’s give you a brief review of some of the best mass gainers you have to choose from.